Sacked Umno leader alleges plot within party to remove its chief

-KUALA LUMPUR - An Umno leader who was recently removed from the party's top decision-making collective has gone public with allegations of a plot to remove Umno chief Ahmad Zahid Hamidi and also of Umno MPs' backing for opposition leader Anwar Ibrahim to become prime minister, as the fault lines within Malaysia's longest ruling party deepen.
+An Umno leader who was removed from the party's top decision-making collective has gone public with allegations of a plot to oust Umno chief Ahmad Zahid Hamidi and also of Umno MPs' backing for opposition leader Anwar Ibrahim to become prime minister, as the fault lines within Malaysia's longest-ruling party deepen.

-Datuk Seri Tajuddin Abdul Rahman, the ambassador-designate to Indonesia, told reporters on Monday (June 27) that Zahid should step down as Umno president, claiming that a move to remove him had existed as far back as May 2020.
+Datuk Seri Tajuddin Abdul Rahman, the ambassador-designate to Indonesia, told reporters yesterday that Zahid should step down as Umno president, claiming that a move to remove him had existed as far back as May 2020.

 He was speaking less than a week after he was removed from the Supreme Council for not toeing the party line.